Ice storms bring uncertainty

 A 1/2” of ice accumulation on power lines can add 500 pounds of extra weight, and extreme cold can make materials like wood and metal brittle.

-Wintry weather can be pretty as a picture, but snow and ice formations can be as dangerous as they are pretty to see.
-The extreme cold of a winter storm makes many materials like wood and metal brittle, and the extra weight of snow and ice on power lines and trees can make them snap.
-In either case, power can be interrupted, and you should be prepared for any possible outages.
+Wintry weather can be pretty as a picture, but snow and ice formations can be as dangerous.
+That added weight on power lines and trees can often make them snap, causing power outages.
+Being prepared can help keep you safe.

 Even if you live in coastal regions where extreme cold is rare, it's still important to be prepared for freezing weather.
 Have a kit of basic emergency supplies and a family emergency plan ready as the winter season begins.

 Prepare your home

 - Winterize your home by insulating walls and attics, caulking and weather-stripping doors and windows, and installing storm windows or covering windows with plastic.
 Clear rain gutters.
 Repair roof leaks and cut away tree branches that could fall on a house or other structure during a storm.
 View a quick video for ideas for winterizing your home.